 - 1. Employment and Career Support: - a.
 Strengths: - i.
 Programs have Career Navigators available to work with participants. - ii.
 Workforce partners have multiple instruments available for career interest identification. - iii.
 Multiple partners provide assistance with resume writing and interview skills. - iv.
-Geographic diversity of the career hubs provides access to workers with skills relevant to the regional business sectors germane to those areas.
+Geographic diversity of the career hubs provides access to workers with skills relevant to the regional business sectors germane to those areas. - b.
+Weaknesses: - i.

-- i.
 Limited resources and funding to adequately serve the potentially eligible population. - ii.
 Difficulty hiring, training, and retaining skilled staff often results in the inability to serve participants in a timely manner. - iii.
 Limited access to workforce development services and public transportation in rural Nevada. - iv.
 Inadequate access to affordable and safe child care for working families. - v.
-Specific populations with historically higher than average unemployment rates, including 16-24-year-old African American males, Latinx males, single mothers, and people with disabilities, lack direct system engagement to reduce their barriers to unemployment.

-2. Skills Training and Enhancement:
+Specific populations with historically higher than average unemployment rates, including 16-24-year-old African American males, Latinx males, single mothers, and people with disabilities, lack direct system engagement to reduce their barriers to unemployment. - 2.
+Skills Training and Enhancement: - a.
+Strengths: - i.

-- i.
 All workforce system partners utilize the list created for in-demand occupations by the Nevada Governor's Office of Economic Development. - ii.
 A list of apprenticeship contacts is maintained by the State of Nevada Department of Business & Industry Office of the Labor Commissioner. - iii.
-Occupational skills training offered in partnership with adult education provides a faster path to employment by enabling participants to complete basic skills and occupational skills simultaneously.
+Occupational skills training offered in partnership with adult education provides a faster path to employment by enabling participants to complete basic skills and occupational skills simultaneously. - b.
+Weaknesses: - i.

-- i.
 Limited resources and funding to adequately serve the potentially eligible population. - ii.
 Lack of integrated employment and training management information systems. - iii.
-Coordination of effort is lacking between partners. - iv.
-A shortage of training opportunities and service providers (specifically medical, and psychological), and transportation and employment support options in rural Nevada.

-3. Educational Opportunities:
+Coordination of effort is lacking between partners. - A shortage of training opportunities and service providers (specifically medical, and psychological), and transportation and employment support options in rural Nevada. - 3.
+Educational Opportunities: - a.
+Strengths: - i.

-- i.
 Educational services that are cost-effective and result in over 50% of participants achieving a Measurable Skills Gain. - ii.
 Title II funded providers include all community colleges within Nevada's System of Higher Education (NSHE). - iii.
-Education services can be delivered on-site for employers. - iv.
-Educational services are effectively provided to large immigrant and refugee populations. - v.
-Distance education enrollment drastically expanded during the pandemic and has continued to increase. - vi.
-Enrollment has returned to almost pre-pandemic levels.
+Education services can be delivered on-site for employers.